 When it comes to distributing water across my farm, Iâ€™ve historically been a fan of hoses and 6- and 7-gallon water containers, which perform their jobs quite well while being simple, easy to use and relatively inexpensive.

-However, having recently embarked on planting a new orchard (with seven apple trees and three plum trees to start), I realized that keeping the trees watered would require a new approach.
-My young trees, out of their pots and in the ground for the first time in their lives, will need plenty of water this fall, but the location of the orchard (far from a source of water) means that running hoses to the trees isnâ€™t feasible.
+However, having recently embarked on planting a new orchard (with seven apple trees and three plum trees to start), I realized that getting water to the trees would require a new approach.
+My young trees, out of their pots and in the ground for the first time in their lives, will need plenty of water this fall.
+But the location of the orchard (far from a source of water) means that running hoses to the trees isnâ€™t feasible.

-The advantages are convincing—it holds enough water to care for all my trees, while itâ€™s also lightweight and easy to handle.
-When Iâ€™m ready to water my trees, I simply place the tank in my red wagon and pull it around with a lawn mower, stopping at each tree to guide the hose through the mesh wire and easily deliver 3 to 4 gallons to the tree.
+The advantages are convincing.
+It holds enough water to care for all my trees, while itâ€™s also lightweight and easy to handle.
+When Iâ€™m ready to water my trees, I simply place the tank in my red wagon and pull it around with a lawn mower.
+I stop at each tree to guide the hose through the mesh wire and easily deliver 3 to 4 gallons to the tree.

-However, Iâ€™m pleased that the tank disperses water at a modest rate, because that means I can water my trees without worrying about a harsh jet of water disturbing the soil or delivering moisture at a faster rate than the ground can absorb.
+However, Iâ€™m pleased that the tank disperses water at a modest rate.
+That means I can water my trees without worrying about a harsh jet of water disturbing the soil or delivering moisture at a faster rate than the ground can absorb.

-That said, the trees are planted on a mild slope, so I do have to approach on the high side rather than the low side, just to give the tank a little helping hand.
+That said, the trees are planted on a mild slope.
+So I do have to approach on the high side rather than the low side, just to give the tank a little helping hand.
 I also keep a concrete block in my trailer so that when the tank is almost empty, I can prop up the back end to help the water flow toward the outlet.

 But to put it simply, Iâ€™m thrilled with how my leg tank has performed so far.
-Watering my trees couldnâ€™t be simpler—I just drive around and turn a hose on and off.
+Watering my trees couldnâ€™t be simpler.
+I just drive around and turn a hose on and off.
 If you have a similar need for transporting water across your farm, I encourage you to check out this option.